Fold-transversal surface code cultivation: Numerical simulations

-To make a fair comparison of the average spacetime volume at a fixed final code distance in~\cref{fig:STO}, we estimate the spacetime volume of the protocols in~\cite{gidney2024magic, chen2025efficient} for $d_\mathrm{fin}=13$.
+To make a fair comparison of the expected spacetime volume at a fixed final code distance in~\cref{fig:STO}, we estimate the volume of the protocols in Refs.~\cite{gidney2024magic, chen2025efficient, claes2025cultivatingtstatessurface, vaknin2025magic} at $d\fin=13$ (for $\mathsf{f}=3$) and $d\fin=15$ (for $\mathsf{f}=5$).
 All stages prior to the final escape are independent of the final distance, so only the escape stage requires adjustment.
-In the escape stage, the spacetime volumes of the escape circuits themselves can be straightforwardly rescaled to $d_\mathrm{fin}=13$.
-For the final success rates, we note that in our protocol the logical error rate–spacetime overhead (LER–STO) curve, as shown in~\cref{fig:LER}, does not depend strongly on the final code distance.
-Guided by this observation, we adopt the reported curves from~\cite{gidney2024magic} with $d_\mathrm{fin}=15$ and from~\cite{chen2025efficient} with $d_\mathrm{fin}=7$ as estimates of the final success rates for $d_\mathrm{fin}=13$.
-For these two protocols that implement escape via stabilizer measurements, we assume five rounds of stabilizer measurement on the final code.
+In the escape stage, the spacetime volumes of the escape circuits themselves can be straightforwardly rescaled to $d\fin$.
+For the final success rates, we note that in our protocol the tradeoff between logical error rate and expected attempts, shown in~\cref{fig:LER}, does not depend strongly on the final code distance.
+Guided by this observation, we adopt the reported curves from Refs.~{\cite{gidney2024magic, chen2025efficient, claes2025cultivatingtstatessurface, vaknin2025magic} with different final distances} as estimates of the final success rates for our desired $d\fin$.
+For the protocols that implement escape via stabilizer measurements, we assume three rounds for $\fd3$ and five rounds for $\fd5$.

 The circuit depth of each segment in different protocols depends on the specific implementation of gates and may be reduced through circuit optimization.
-To estimate the spacetime volumes $V_i$ for the protocols in~\cite{gidney2024magic, chen2025efficient}, we use their reported Stim circuits and count the circuit depth without any further optimization.
-For our protocol, we perform the same analysis using the circuits in~\cref{app:msc-circuits}.
-The number of active qubits and the circuit depth of each segment for the different protocols are summarized in~\cref{table: STV summary}.
+To estimate the spacetime volumes $V_i$ for the protocols in Ref.~\cite{gidney2024magic, chen2025efficient}, we use their reported Stim circuits and count the circuit depth without any further optimization.
+For our protocol, we perform the same analysis using the circuits provided in~\cref{app:msc-circuits}.
+The number of active qubits and the circuit depth of each segment for different {$\mathsf f=3$ and $\mathsf f=5$} protocols are summarized in~\cref{table: STV fd3 summary} and~\cref{table: STV fd5 summary}, respectively.